 Boise State commit, defensive end Scott Matlock's senior highlight reel

-The 6-foot-4, 250-pound Matlock said he committed to the Broncos as a grayshirt for the class of 2018, which means he will join the team on scholarship in January 2019.
-He played all over the field at Homedale, including every position on the offensive line, tight end, defensive line and middle linebacker.
-But he said BSU recruited him as a defensive end.
+The 6-foot-5, 270-pound Matlock played all over the field at Homedale, including every position on the offensive line, tight end, defensive line and middle linebacker.
+He said BSU recruited him as a defensive end.

-Matlock finished his senior season with 57 tackles and five sacks to earn first-team all-3A Snake River Valley honors at tight end and on the defensive line.
-He was also a second-team 3A All-Idaho offensive lineman.
+Matlock wrapped up his senior season at Homedale with 57 tackles and five sacks to earn first-team all-3A Snake River Valley honors at tight end and on the defensive line.
+He also was a second-team 3A All-Idaho offensive lineman.